 Disequilibrium, dizziness, and vertigo are all common symptoms that patients seek care from their doctors for.
 These conditions can stem from a peripheral vestibular disorder (a dysfunction of the organs that control balance in the inner ear) or a central vestibular disorder (a dysfunction of one or more components of the central nervous system that process spatial information and process balance).
 It is true that these three symptoms can be linked by a common cause; however, they do have different meanings.
-Describing them to your doctor accurately can mean the difference between getting the proper help or continuing to suffer.
+Describing them to your doctor accurately can mean the difference between getting the proper help and lasting Sacramento vertigo relief or continuing to suffer.
 Here is what each one means:

 - Disequilibrium: This simply means feeling unsteady or off balance, which may be accompanied by spatial disorientation.